Import floor plans from Revit files

 Building Information Modeling (BIM) files from Autodesk Revit are commonly used for 2D and 3D architectural modeling and can be used to create features in an Indoors workspace.
 The Import BIM To Indoor Dataset tool imports features from a Revit file into an indoor dataset.

-Once you have created the indoor workspace, you can use the Import BIM To Indoor Dataset tool to load floor plans from a Revit (.rvt) model into your Indoors workspace.
+Once you have created an indoor workspace, you can use the Import BIM To Indoor Dataset tool to load floor plans from a Revit (.rvt) model into your Indoors workspace.
 You can then manually load additional features, events, and occupant data.

-If you created a 3D indoor dataset using the Create Indoor 3D Dataset tool, you can optionally load 3D objects from a Revit model into an Indoor 3D dataset.
+If you created a 3D indoor dataset using the Create Indoor 3D Dataset tool, you can optionally load 3D objects from a Revit model into an indoor 3D dataset.

 Note:

 You can use the Import BIM To Indoor Dataset tool to import one level or multiple levels of a building contained in a single Revit file.
+You can also use the same tool to import linked Revit models of the same building.

-1. Georeference and add the floor plans
+1. Georeference and add the floor plans.

 Each step is described in the sections below.